agabor/docs/_includes/rest/users.md

 ## Deleting Users

-To delete a user from the Parse Cloud, send a DELETE request to its URL.
+To delete a user from the MSG Cloud, send a DELETE request to its URL.
 You must provide the `X-Parse-Session-Token` header to authenticate.
 For example:

 <div class="language-toggle">
 <pre><code class="bash">